 2 times per week in grades 4 – 6

 Seven Arrows believes strongly in a literature-based approach to teaching language.
-Through literature, students engage in activities such as illustrating story scenes, learning vocabulary as the story progresses, and practicing written and auditory comprehension skills.
-Spanish at Seven Arrows has been known for its innovation and fundamental ties to the most current research in second language acquisition.
-The biggest strength of the program includes its focus on creating authentic, relevant cultural experiences that not only teach students Spanish language fundamentals, but also inspire students to appreciate the language and culture, further contextualizing the use of the language.
+Through literature, students engage in activities such as illustrating story scenes, learning vocabulary as a story progresses, and practicing written and auditory comprehension skills.
+Spanish at Seven Arrows is known for its innovation and fundamental ties to the most current research in second-language acquisition.
+The program’s greatest strength lies in its focus on creating authentic, relevant cultural experiences that not only teach students Spanish-language fundamentals but also inspire them to appreciate the culture, further contextualizing the use of the language.

-Spanish is seamlessly integrated cross-curricularly into art, music, drama, language arts, edible garden, technology and more.
-Our Spanish program also comes to life in two special global festivals: El Día de los Muertos in the fall and our Mother’s Day festivities, El Día de Madre, each spring.
+Spanish is seamlessly integrated into art, music, drama, language arts, Edible Garden, technology, and more.
+Our Spanish program also comes to life in two special global festivals: El Día de los Muertos, in the fall, and our Mother’s Day festivities, El Día de Madre, each spring.